The return of Mao: a new threat to China’s politics

 “Speed up comrades, walk forward,” a young man in a clean white shirt with a bullhorn yells at the tourists lined up in Tiananmen Square, many of whom bow three times before a large Mao statue as they enter the mausoleum.
 Visitors are not allowed to take photos and tall paramilitary officers shoo people along, ensuring nobody gets more than a quick glimpse of the figure wrapped in the hammer and sickle flag and laid out in a crystal coffin behind a glass wall.
 Just a kilometre away is the heavily guarded compound where China’s current leaders work and live.

-Chairman Mao was a truly great man but this is not the country he dreamed of, this is not real communism
+Chairman Mao was a truly great man but this is not the country he dreamt of, this is not real communism

 Many of the people visiting Mao’s remains have been left behind by China’s economic boom in recent decades.
 They see Mao as a symbol of a simpler, fairer society — a time when everyone was poorer but at least they were equally poor.
 Those who have studied the resurgence in Mao’s popularity in China see it as part of a broader global phenomenon that encompasses the appeal of Donald Trump in the US, Brexit in the UK and populist politicians on the left and right in Europe.
 At a time of sharp dislocation and intense resentment towards elites, people in many countries are attracted by nostalgia and tradition.
 For ordinary people in China, that means Mao and the classless society he envisioned.